Review and computational comparison of adaptive least-squares finite element schemes: Numerical experiments

 \subsection{Implementation and time measurement}

-The software used for the following experiments is based on the in-house \textsc{Matlab} software package~\cite{AFEMpackage} and employs \textsc{Matlab} version 9.9.0.1495850 (R2020b) Update 1.
-The realization of the triangulations follows the object-oriented approach from~\cite{BringmannDissertation} due to~\cite{MR1475530}.
-The data approximation algorithm (AA) is incorporated into the \texttt{Triangulation} class from~\cite{BringmannDissertation}.
+The empirical investigation was carried out using the author's \textsc{Matlab} software package octAFEM \cite{octAFEM}.
+All experiments in this paper are reproducible with the compute capsule on the Code Ocean platform.
+The octAFEM package bases on the in-house \textsc{Matlab} software package~\cite{AFEMpackage}.
+It was developed and tested under \textsc{Matlab} version 9.14.0.2206163 (R2023a), but should be executable in older versions as well.
+Moreover, the code is completely compatible with the open-source software Octave (tested with version 8.1.0).
+The realisation differs from~\cite{BringmannDissertation} because the object-oriented implementation therein employs a \texttt{Simplex} class for the representation of every simplex separately resulting in a huge computational overhead.
+Instead, the \texttt{ApproxTriangulation} in the implementation at hand includes an array of indices containing the complete history of simplices.
+The data approximation Algorithm~\ref{alg:approx} (AA) ensures linear complexity using binary bins as described in \cite[Rem.~5.3]{MR2050076}.
+It is incorporated into the \texttt{Triangulation} class from~\cite{BringmannDissertation}.
 This allows the separate marking strategy in one triangulation object containing the complete refinement history of all simplices and thereby avoiding the computation of the overlay of \(\T_\textup{Tol}\) and \(\T_\ell\).
-The data error \(\mu(T)\) is stored as a property of the \texttt{Simplex} object representing the simplex \(T \in \T\).
+The data error \(\mu(T)\) of each simplex \(T \in \T\) is stored in the array of \texttt{ApproxTriangulation} as well.
 It is computed when creating the simplex \(T\).
 This causes some general overhead to the refinement process but may lead to some reduction of the runtime of AA because it can reuse information already created during a previous step of the NVB in a Case~A of the separate marking algorithm.

-The transformation formula allows to reduce the integral over any triangle to the reference triangle \(T_\textup{ref} \coloneq \conv\{0, (1,0), (0,1)\}\).
+The transformation formula allows to reduce the integral over any triangle to the reference triangle \(T_\textup{ref} \coloneqq \conv\{0, (1,0), (0,1)\}\).
 The transformation \(\Phi: [0,1]^2 \to T_\textup{ref}\), \(y \mapsto (y_1, (1-y_1)y_2)^\top\) from the unit square to the reference triangle shows